prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 First, we can get the editor's `enabled` state by passing in a collector function just like what we did before.
 Then, we can use the `setOptions` action to toggle the `enabled` state.

 Lastly, the `useEditor` hook also provides `query` methods which provide information based the editor'state.
-In our case,  we would like to get the current state of all the `Nodes` in a serialised form; we can do this by calling the `serialize` query method.
+In our case,  we would like to get the current state of all the `Nodes` in a serialized form; we can do this by calling the `serialize` query method.

 ```jsx {4,7-9,16,25-27}
 // components/Topbar.js